-The IBM Informix web feature service extension allows you to add an Open Geospatial Consortium (OGC) web feature service (WFS) as a presentation layer for the Informix spatial data types and the Geodetic DataBlade module.
+You use the IBM Informix web feature service extension to add an Open Geospatial Consortium (OGC) web feature service (WFS) as a presentation layer for Informix spatial data types and geodetic data.

-See the Informix or Geodetic DataBlade module machine notes for details on support of WFS.
+See the Informix or machine notes for details on support of WFS.